IBM-Cloud/terraform-provider-ibm/website/docs/d/is_vpn_server.html.markdown

 	- `id` - (String) The unique identifier for this subnet.
 	- `name` - (String) The user-defined name for this subnet.
 	- `resource_type` - (String) The resource type.

+- `vpc` - (List) The VPC this VPN server resides in.

+	Nested scheme for `vpc`:
+	- `crn` - (String) The CRN for this VPC.
+	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.

+		Nested scheme for `deleted`:
+		- `more_info` - (String) Link to documentation about deleted resources.
+	- `href` - (String) The URL for this VPC.
+	- `id` - (String) The unique identifier for this vpc.
+	- `name` - (String) The name for this VPC.
+The name is unique across all VPCs in the region.